Program overview

 Graduates of the Heating, Refrigeration and Air Conditioning Technician program can pursue a variety of career opportunities in Canada, including:

-• Service Technician: Responsible for installing, maintaining, and repairing heating and cooling systems in residential and commercial settings.
+• Service Technician: Responsible for installing, servicing, and maintaining heating and cooling systems in residential and commercial settings.

 • Installer: Specializes in the installation of HVAC systems, ensuring they are set up correctly and efficiently.

-• Parts Sales Representative: Works with wholesalers and retailers to sell parts and equipment related to heating and cooling systems.
+• Parts Sales Representative: Works with wholesalers and retailers to sell parts and equipment related to heating and refrigeration systems.

-• Government Technician: Works for public utilities or government agencies, ensuring compliance with safety regulations and standards in heating and cooling systems.
+• Government Technician: Works for public utilities or government agencies, ensuring compliance with safety regulations and standards.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.